 Next, add them to the bottom of the admin/language/language.php file:

 define('LNG_4Years', '4 Years');

 define('LNG_5Years', '5 Years')

 and repeat this for the total amount of years that you wish to add.

-The "Browse" button for selecting a file from my PC (Uploads, Importing) doesn't appear.
-Why?
+Why does the browse button for selecting a file from my PC (Uploads, Importing) not appear?

 This is because uploading has been disabled in your PHP settings.
 To enable this you will need to modify your php.ini file to allow file uploading.

 Make sure this line is visible and is not commented out: file_uploads = On

 Note that if there is a semi colon (;) at the beginning of that line, you will need to remove it.

 If you do not have access to your php.ini file, then please contact your web hosting provider to enable file uploading.